Montipora Coral Care – A Complete Guide

 What Are Good Tankmates?

-Montipora coral can be kept with all reef-safe species.
-SPS can be easily picked at by more advantageous species, like marine angelfish and butterflyfish, so it is best to go with those that are guaranteed to be safe, like:
+Montipora coral is kept with all reef-safe species.
+SPS is easily picked at by more advantageous species, like marine angelfish and butterflyfish, so it is best to go with those that are guaranteed to be safe, like:

 It is not impossible to keep certain species of butterflyfish with SPS, like the copperband butterfly (Chelmon rostratus), though this will largely depend on the personality of the individual fish.